And welcome back to the fastest three hours in media.

 Right.

-I heard the judge and the owner of the Patriots were seen at some cocktail party after the judgment.
+Oh, the question was, I don't know what I heard it, but I heard the judge and the owner of the Patriots were seen at some cocktail party after the judgment.

-Yeah, let me let me let me tell you about that.
+Yeah, let me tell you about that.

-As a powerful, influential member of the media I know about these things.
+There's a powerful, influential member of the media.

-The people that live in Manhattan during the winter, and then go to the Hamptons in the summer to get away from everybody, except everybody else does the same thing.
+And the usual suspects always show up, the people that live in Manhattan during the winter, and then go to the Hamptons in the summer to get away from everybody, except everybody else does the same thing.

 So they all get together again out in the Hamptons in the summer when it's not cool to be in the city in the summertime.

-And they all throw the same kind of parties at the Hamptons that they throw in the city uh from September through May.
+And they all throw the same kind of parties at the Hamptons that they throw in the city from September through May.

-And this was one of those parties, and and it was a mixture of the wealthy and elite and media figures, both from management and talent.
+And it was a mixture of the wealthy and elite and media figures, both from management and talent.

-The federal judge by the name of Richard Bourbon, who was the judge in the deflate gate case when the NFL was sued by the NFL PA, and they well went to imperarbitration.
+And it just so happened that in this mix was a guy who makes $140,000 a year, a federal judge by the name of Richard Bourbon, who was the judge in the DeFlategate case when the NFL was sued by the NFLPA and they, well, went into arbitration.

 Now, I don't know enough to know if Judge Berman is a regular attendee at these kind of affairs or not.